norseghost/norseghost.github.io/_posts/2018-09-11-social-constructivism-and-the-cognitively-impaired.md

 social constructs arise out of and are maintained by discourse within and among groups, which modes of influence do these people have? [^agency]

 Even if this demographic does not participate in the construction of social realties on equal --- or even similar --- terms, I contend that social constructionism is a useful perspective to have for the professional social educator.
-An understanding of the others' world-view and past (social) interactions can be useful in developing more tailored and inclusive intervention strategies for example.
+An understanding of the others' world view and past (social) interactions can be useful in developing more tailored and inclusive intervention strategies for example.
 The concept of 'life histories' is one way this is put into practice, more or less systematically.
 By investigating the past, we get a level of insight into the present.

 ************